ELD FAQs: Unassigned driving time

 - If there are logs that are edited to be unassigned because the driver was in the wrong status (they were in Yard Move, but it was recorded as Drive Time), leaving the logs unexplained might lead to a violation being issued by the DOT officer.
 Geotab recommends that explaining/annotating all unassigned logs is essential as it can cause a violation.

-Ensuring that all unassigned logs are up to date and not in violation can be a daunting task, but with Geotab’s compliance solution, even unassigned logs can become simple.
+Ensuring that all unassigned logs are up to date and not in violation can be a daunting task, but with Geotab’s solutions for fleet compliance, even unassigned logs can become simple.

 We hope we clarified any issues or concerns you have regarding electronic logs, and have given you a deeper understanding of regulations surrounding unassigned drive time in the United States.
 If you have any questions don’t hesitate to ask us in the comment section below.
-You can also find more info on Geotab’s ELD compliance page.
+You can also find more info on Geotab’s fleet compliance and ELD Solution pages.

 For ELD news and updates, please subscribe to Geotab news.